Uttam-Rai/EduMentorAi/README.md

-# :book: EduGPT - Your AI Instructor
+# :book: EduMentor - Your AI Instructor

 This repo demonstrates an implementation of an AI Instructor using LLMs.